AKris0090/Orchid/README.md

 # ORCHID

 ## My goals for this project
-* Create an engine I can use as a base for a third person shooter game demo
+* Create an engine I can use as a base for a third person rpg game demo
 * Have a space I can use to try to implement various graphics programming concepts
-* Create a portfolio piece I can use to both demonstrate my game engine and graphics programming knowledge
+* Create a portfolio piece I can use to demonstrate both my game engine and graphics programming knowledge

 ## Current Features
 ### PBR Textures